mladlow/maryland-farms/README.md

+# Maryland Farms

+This project uses a CSV of data from the Maryland Horse Industry Board to generate a geocoded map of the licensed stables in Maryland.
+The data is from 2015, so it's a bit stale.

+### Geocoding

+The project uses python to parse and geocode the data, which it currently stores as JSON files on disk.
+I use `scripts/geocode.sh` to kick off the geocoding process.
+A google API key is required.

+### Single JSON file

+The `scripts/makeStables.sh` file combines the individual stable JSON data into a single file for consumption by the Javascript.

+### Javascript

+Run `yarn start` the JSON is combined to see the stables locally.

+# Create React App Docs

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>